BACKGROUND BRIEFING

 “Fortress Conservation”

-This idea, now called “New Deal for Nature”, will have terrible consequences for our environment and tribal peoples.
-It will steal the lands from those best placed to protect it and will divert the attention from the roots of the environmental destruction.
-Many protected areas invite mass tourism, and are often home to trophy hunting, logging, and mining operations.
+If implemented, it will have terrible consequences for our environment and for Indigenous peoples.
+It will steal lands from those best placed to protect them while diverting attention from the real causes of environmental and climate destruction.
+Many Protected Areas invite mass tourism, and are often home to trophy hunting, logging, and mining operations.

 For more information join our campaign to #DecolonizeConservation

-The idea of projects based on “offsetting” is that corporations and governments responsible for an amount of carbon dioxide emissions, can fund projects elsewhere that “capture” the same amount of carbon.
-This allows the real polluters to greenwash their image, while not reducing their emissions.
+The idea of projects based on “offsetting” is that corporations and governments responsible for a certain amount of carbon dioxide emissions can fund projects elsewhere that supposedly “capture” an equivalent amount of carbon or prevent its release.
+They can do this through buying offsets in carbon markets.
+The use of these terms gives people the idea that it’s possible to “compensate” for emissions, although there are many scientific and practical problems with this.
+Moreover, carbon offsetting allows the real polluters to greenwash their image, while doing nothing to reduce their emissions and indeed continuing to pollute.

-There are two key ways of doing this.
+Currently, there are two primary ways of offsetting carbon.
 Both are ineffective and dangerous for Indigenous peoples.
-And they also divert money away from efforts to reduce fossil fuel emissions.
+They also divert money away from actual efforts to reduce fossil fuel emissions.

-REDD+ projects which supposedly protect forests from being deforested, generate carbon “credits” that corporations and governments can buy to “offset” their carbon emissions.
-Indigenous people have repeatedly voiced concerns about REDD.
+Projects like REDD+ (Reducing Emissions from Deforestation and Forest Degradation in developing countries), which supposedly protect forests from being deforested, generate carbon credits that corporations and governments can buy to offset their carbon emissions.
+Indigenous people have repeatedly voiced concerns about REDD+ projects.
 It puts a price on their lands and forests which is likely to result in even more land grabs.
-A large proportion of the world’s forests in REDD schemes, are territories of Indigenous peoples or other local people.
-These projects undermine their ways of life.
+A large proportion of the forests in REDD+ schemes are territories of Indigenous or other local people.
+These projects undermine their ways of life, as they lose control over their land.

-Another way to “capture” significant amounts of carbon is “natural climate solutions” such as planting more trees.
-But many offset projects sow fast-growing tree crops like eucalyptus and acacia, to make money.
-This can actually increase rather than reduce carbon: existing vegetation has to be cleared and the new plantations are more liable to fires.
-Most such plantations are harvested in a few years to make things like paper and charcoal which quickly return all the captured carbon back to the atmosphere.
-Many plantations would need to grow for decades before they start absorbing much carbon.
-Large scale tree plantations destroy biodiversity and Indigenous peoples’ lands.
+Another way to “capture” significant amounts of carbon is by planting trees.
+But many offset projects sow monoculture plantations of just a few fast-growing tree crops, like eucalyptus and acacia, to make money.
+In fact, most such plantations are harvested in a few years to make products like paper and charcoal, which quickly returns all the captured carbon back to the atmosphere.
+Moreover, many of the new plantations are more prone to fires and, in any case, they would need to grow for decades before they start absorbing much carbon.
+Perhaps most importantly, replacing other ecosystems, like grasslands, with tree planting schemes destroys the existing biodiversity and devastates the livelihoods of Indigenous and local people who rely on the area’s natural resources.

 "We have seen the experiences of other Indigenous people, who accepted REDD and its carbon credits and conservation projects.
 They can no longer hunt, grow crops or use materials they need for celebrations and rituals.
 We know how to take care of nature because she is our mother and we don't want another carbon credit agreement, because it is just another way of removing us from our sacred lands."